david-guenault/docker-gitlab-lab/step-ca/README.md

 make init
 make tls-cert FQDN=your.domain.name
 make sync
-# your certs will be in $STEPCA_HOME/step-ca/home/step/
+# your certs are in $STEPCA_HOME/step-ca/home/step/
 ```

 ## Usage